Southern Lights by Flight

 Viva's Best Bits...

 A rare opportunity to fly south towards Antarctica around 62 degrees south, accompanied by a team of expert astronomers and photographer …witness the Southern Lights from the air!
+Great for those that would like to try to photograph the aurora.

 The timing of this aurora flight is no coincidence!
 It coincides perfectly with the Autumn equinox which helps to maximise the chance the aurora will be bright.
 Thanks to a phenomenon called the Russell-McPherron effect.